In most bands, the best metronome for drummers is always almost invisible. You will only see the lead guitarist or solo taking the full stage.

 It the device draws too much power, then get ready to be disappointed.
 It may not even take you through half the performance.

-You will also find on the market a few mechanical metronomes.
+You will also find on the market a few mechanical ones.
 They are not powered by batteries.
 But in this article, we are looking at performances under high volumes.
 Such could be great when you are practicing with low volume e-drum kits.
 And since they don’t take batteries, you don’t need to worry about power cuts.

 It is better to have both of them at hand, though.
 You never know when the mechanical power metronome may come in handy.